 Gray lunulae suggest extreme weariness, digestive problems, and probable nutrient absorption issues.

 White lunulae are natural and nutritious.
-The moons should have a different color than the skin.
+The moons should have a different colour than the skin.

 Poor blood circulation and a shortage of oxygen in the organs and tissues are signs of purple lunulae.
 Dizziness and headaches are common side effects.